AcalaNetwork/bodhi.js/evm-subql/README.md

 docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres:12-alpine
 ```

-- install and run a subquery node
+- install and run a subquery node (note: currently there will be some runtime error, we might need to update the schema.graphql for it to fully work)
 ```
 npm install -g @subql/node